jax-ml/jax/docs/tutorials/working-with-pytrees.md

 (working-with-pytrees)=
 # Working with pytrees

 JAX has built-in support for objects that look like dictionaries (dicts) of arrays, or lists of lists of dicts, or other nested structures — they are called JAX pytrees (also known as nests, or just trees).
 Often, in JAX, you want to operate over these nested pytrees.
-This tutorial will explain how to use them, provide useful code example, and point out common "gotchas" and patterns.
+This tutorial will explain how to use them, provide useful code examples, and point out common "gotchas" and patterns.

 (pytrees-what-is-a-pytree)=